KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 If you reset your Kindle in a jailbroken state with `renametobin` enabled, then your Kindle may be in a broken state, to fix this, read [this guide](https://kindlemodding.org/jailbreaking/recovering-from-a-reset.html).

+### I kept getting random "KPPMainAppV2" books added to my Kindle library, what should I do!?

+Kindles usually generate those books after detecting any kind of error (mostly common after exiting KOReader frameworkless), you can safely delete them.
+You can also disable the generation of these books by creating an empty file named `DISABLE_CORE_DUMP` to the visible USB storage root of your device.

 ### I have successfully jailbroken my device, what now?

 You can do one of the following: